junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 plot point 1)
 >
-> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited bc of all the angel/temporal energy
+> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
 >
 > all confront Julius Grayle, meet River, cross introductions
 >